 Mainstage Festivals is a tour company that mainly focuses on festivals and club vacations.
 They promote event packages that are much cheaper than registering separately for multiple events.

 The company was established by Rob Tominey and Aden Levin.
-After their startup gained early success, they applied to be on the reality series.
+After their startup gained early success, the pair applied to be on the reality series.
 The duo initially proposed £100,000 for 10% equity.

 After gaining Rob and Aden’s trust, Piers Linney invested £100,000 for 15%.
 The three business partners helped Mainstage Festivals achieve annual revenue of £1.6 million.